 Documentation and credits:

-Students attending the entire semester will be eligible for school credit.
+Students attending the entire semester will be eligible for school credit from their home school districts.
+Kroka Community School is accredited by the Association for Experiential Education (AEE) but is not an approved school by the New Hampshire Department of Education.
+Therefore, any school credits will need to come from your home school districts.
 We will work with your student’s school at the beginning of the semester to make sure that Kroka’s integrated curriculum will translate to their school requirements.
 At the end of semester student will receive a narrative evaluation and an official transcript.
 In addition each student will prepare a portfolio and journal to document their learning.
 We have a lot of experience doing this for our high school semester students.

 Registration and Tuition

-You may choose to register for one of the following options:
+You may choose to apply for one of the following options:

-- Register for fall semester (currently full – inquire about wait list)
+- Apply for fall semester (currently full – inquire about wait list)

-- Register for spring semester (enrollment opens Oct.
-1)
+- Apply for spring semester (applications accepted through Oct.
+23)

 As with all our programs, tuition is set at a sliding scale based on your family’s annual household income (financial aid is available):